-You can also write formulas that reference linked records.
+You can also write formulas that reference data types.

-If you see instead of an icon, then Excel's having a hard time matching your text with a record in our online sources.
-Correct any spelling mistakes and when you press Enter, Excel will do its best to find a matching record.
-Or, click and the Record Selector pane will appear.
-Search for a record using a keyword or two, and then click Select.
+If you see instead of an icon, then Excel's having a hard time matching your text with data in our online sources.
+Correct any spelling mistakes and when you press Enter, Excel will do its best to find a match.
+Or, click and a selector pane will appear.
+Search for the data you need using a keyword or two, and then click Select.